hapijs/hapi/docs/Reference.md

 var server = new Hapi.Server();
 server.connection({ port: 80 });

-server.ext('onRequest', function (request, next) {
+server.ext('onRequest', function (request, reply) {

     // Change all requests to 'GET'
     request.setMethod('GET');
-    next();
+    return reply.continue();
 });
 ```

-#### `request.log(tags, [data, [timestamp]])`
+### `request.log(tags, [data, [timestamp]])`

 _Always available._

 Logs request-specific events.
-When called, the server emits a `'request'` event which can be used by other listeners or plugins.
-The
+When called, the server emits a `'request'` event which can be used
-arguments are:
+by other listeners or plugins.
+The arguments are:

-- `tags` - a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify the event.
-Tags are used instead of log levels
+- `tags` - a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify
-  and provide a much more expressive mechanism for describing and filtering events.
+  the event.
+Tags are used instead of log levels and provide a much more expressive mechanism for
+  describing and filtering events.
 Any logs generated by the server internally include the `'hapi'`
   tag along with event-specific information.
 - `data` - an optional message string or object with the application data being logged.
 - `timestamp` - an optional timestamp expressed in milliseconds.
 Defaults to `Date.now()` (now).